 Embrace the green and gold as we enter spring and enjoy some St. Patrick’s Day activities!
 This St. Patrick’s Day themed Old Maid card game will grab your preschoolers’ attention and have them begging to play over and over!

 Be sure to grab a free copy of your St. Patrick’s Day game at the end of this post!
-Oh, and check out a ton of other St. Patrick’s Day activities I’m linking down there, too!
+See all my thematic preschool activities here.

 St. Patrick’s Day Game for Preschoolers

 Have you ever played Old Maid with a preschooler?
 If not, you are in for a real treat!
 Preschoolers think it’s SO funny when someone pulls their old maid card.

 One of the best parts about playing this St. Patrick’s Day game with little ones is that this version of Old Maid has no losing players.

 This “winning” game is great for preschoolers to support each other throughout play and build camaraderie instead of competition and challenge.
 It’s a cooperative game, where everyone works together.
 There is certainly a time and place for winning, but it’s nice to have games that are just for learning how to take turns and ensuring all players have a smile at the end of the game!

-FAQ About Teaching St. Patrick’s Day Old Maid to Preschoolers
+FAQ About Teaching St. Patrick’s Day to Preschoolers

 Easy St. Patrick’s Day Game

 If you’ve never played an Old Maid card game with your preschooler, this is the time!
 It’s so fun and I swear your preschoolers will be giggling with anticipation at each turn.

 This is one of our favorite St. Patrick’s Day games to play.